RINEARN/exevalator/README.md

 ![logo](logo.png)

 Exevalator (an abbreviation for **Ex**pression-**Eval**u**ator**) is a compact & high-speed interpreter embeddable in your programs/apps, for computing values of expressions.
-Exevalator is currently available for programs/apps written in Java&reg;, Rust&reg;, C#&reg;, and C++.
+Exevalator is currently available for programs/apps written in Java&trade;, Rust, C#, C++, and Visual Basic&reg;.

 &raquo; [Japanese README](./README_JAPANESE.md)